Law Firm

 The private company limited by shares is the most widely used.
 It is used for business activities in Cyprus and internationally by foreign investors.

-Therefore, the company members are not personally responsible for the debts or other obligations of the company.
+Therefore, company members are not personally responsible for the debts or other obligations of the company.
 As a result, they can not be sued by the creditors of the company.

 It is divided into three sections: